RichardCByrne/CI-MS3-Floral-Reef/README.md

     -   The Python OS module was used during the development process to create the following environment variables: 'IP', 'PORT', 'Secret Key', 'MONGO_URI', and 'MONGO_DBNAME'.

 11. [Python.Random](https://docs.python.org/3/library/random.html)
-    -   The Python Random module was used for an initial cersion of the 'Get Inspired' button which finds and return and random flower from the database.
+    -   The Python Random module was used for an initial version of the 'Get Inspired' button which finds and return and random flower from the database.
 This was later replaced by the MONGODB query, "{$sample: {size: 1}}".

 12. [BSON.ObjectId](https://docs.mongodb.com/manual/reference/method/ObjectId/)
     -   The ObjectId method was imported from BSON in order to verify MONGODB's object ids for multiple Flask functions.